25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 25. Bonacorsi Family Farm – Frenchtown, NJ

-Bonacorsi Family Farm is among the best PYO strawberry farms in New Jersey.
-1920 Leonarda Ferlito & Alfio Bonaccorsi settled in Oswego, NJ, and began farming.
+Bonacorsi Family Farm, established in 1920, is among the best PYO strawberry farms in New Jersey.
 Initially, strawberries and vegetables were grown on the farm.

 Red Juicy Strawberries at Bonacorsi Family Farm Frenchtown